-In Illinois, we offer convenient, secure medical waste disposal services.
-Including Medical Waste Disposal, Biohazardous waste disposal, sharps container disposal and secure document shredding.
+Illinois Medical Waste Disposal.
+Healthcare Waste Management offers convenient, secure medical waste disposal services.
+Including, Infectious Waste Disposal, Biohazardous waste disposal, sharps container disposal and secure document shredding.
 Contact us today for a quick, hassle free, customized quote to fit your needs.

 "The only company you will ever need."

 In Illinois, medical waste is classified as “Potentially Infectious Medical Waste” (PIMW).
 Illinois’s medical waste disposal regulations are managed by the Environmental Protection Agency.

 Potentially Infectious Medical Waste (PIMW) is waste generated in connection with:

 PIMW can be generated from activities conducted by hospitals, nursing homes, veterinary clinics, dental offices, clinical laboratories, pharmaceutical laboratories, university and research facilities, etc.

 Generators being a doctor’s office, hospital or other facility that generates medical waste or (PIMW) must separate the PIMW into the following groups: